 www.facebook.com/PRBC345

-The Prospect Red Bay Community Group is a registered non-profit organisation dedicated to improving the Prospect and Red Bay communities.
-They maintain an active WhatsApp group for residents to help address local issues.
-The Executive Board members also form the Certified Emergency Response Team (C.E.R.T.), working closely with the Cayman Islands Hazard Management during emergencies.
+This registered NPO is dedicated to improving the Prospect and Red Bay communities.
+They maintain an active WhatsApp group for residents in these areas to help address community issues.
+Additionally, the Executive Board members constitute the Certified Emergency Response Team (CERT), which collaborates closely with the Cayman Islands Hazard Management during emergencies.
 For more information or to get involved, you can contact them via email at PRBC345@gmail.com.

 Sustainable Cayman